ClaudioOliveira89/Python/3-projects/webscraper_cupom_b3/README.md

 ### English Description
-📊 Web Scraper DI & Dólar – B3
+📊 Web scraping DI & Dólar – B3

 An automation project for searching for DIxDólar rates published by B3.
 It will export the results to an Excel file and allow for modification to a specific date or the last available date.